1.4 million students. 580+ districts. 21 counties. 25+ years of data from the New Jersey Department of Education, in one clean R and Python interface.

 5. Hispanic students hit 35% and rising

-Hispanic enrollment surged from 30% to 35% of all NJ students in just five years, making it the fastest demographic shift in state history.
+Hispanic enrollment surged from 30% to 35% of all NJ students since 2020, one of the fastest demographic shifts in state history.

 hispanic <- state_summary %>%